joelittlejohn/clj-http-hystrix/README.md

 (clj-http-hystrix.core/add-hook)
 ```

-Whenever you make an http request, add one or more of the hystrix-clj options to your options map:
+Whenever you make an http request, add **one or more** of the hystrix-clj options to your options map, e.g.:

 ```clj
 (http/get "http://www.google.com" {:hystrix/command-key             :default